Reclaim Control of your IT

 - Observe the processes and employee performance

-Observation of what an individual actually does versus what they are supposed to do, can provide information technology auditors with valuable evidence when it comes to control implementation and understanding by the user.
+Observation of what an individual actually does versus what they are supposed to do, can provide auditors with valuable evidence when it comes to control implementation and understanding by the user.

-General controls apply to all areas of the organization including the IT infrastructure and support services.
+General controls apply to all areas of the organization including the information and technology infrastructure and support services.

 - Internal accounting controls